VPAC/rsa/doc/MANUAL_INSTALL.md

    yum, however this constitutes a security risk, and should be cleared with the system admin team first.

-The version of NetCDF installed needs to be 4.2.1 or above.
-Build with configure flags similar to:

-	PREFIX=/usr/local
-	LDFLAGS=-L$PREFIX/lib CPPFLAGS=-I$PREFIX/include ./configure --enable-netcdf4 --prefix=$PREFIX

-LDFLAGS and CPPFLAGS are necessary when using a custom build of libhdf5.
+As specified above, we also require netCDF and HDF5 software to be installed to use the netCDF driver via GDAL.

-##### Installing GDAL Development version
+##### Installing GDAL from source

 As listed above, we currently require a 'trunk' version of GDAL to be checked out and installed (recommended version 1.9.2+), as it contains recent improvements to the GDAL netCDF capabilities.

-Included below are instructions for a manual build of GDAL from source.

 If you don't yet have subversion installed yet: